 Make sure you contact the provider of your child’s accounts, for example the bank or building society, if you’re the named contact on your child’s account and are moving address.

-The process may vary from provider to provider, and both you and your ex-partner may have to sign the form to say you agree to the change.
+The process might vary from provider to provider, and both you and your ex-partner might have to sign the form to say you agree to the change.

 Child Trust Funds